 Though I typically use semi-sweet in these zucchini oatmeal chocolate chip cookies, you can use milk chocolate or white chocolate chips instead.
 Or try mini chocolate chips or chocolate chunks.
 For something different, try peanut butter chips, butterscotch chips, or even raisins, chopped pecans, or walnuts.
 Some may think it’s blasphemy to replace chocolate with raisins but I’m ALL FOR IT.
 If you love oatmeal raisin cookies, you should definitely try raisins here or even 1/2 chocolate chips and 1/2 raisins!

 One last tip: This recipe calls for room temperature butter.
 Remember that room temperature butter is imperative in the creaming step.
 If butter is too cold or if it’s melted in the slightest, it won’t properly aerate with the granulated and brown sugars in step 3.
 As a result, the cookies won’t hold their shape and will likely over-spread.
-Room temperature butter is cool to the touch and about 65°F (18°C), which might be colder than your kitchen.
+Room temperature butter is cool to the touch and about 65ยฐF (18ยฐC), which might be colder than your kitchen.
 If you’d like to read further, I have an in-depth post about room temperature butter.

 More Zucchini Recipes

-- Zucchini Bread & Zucchini Muffins
+- Zucchini Bread & Chocolate Zucchini Bread

 - Chocolate Zucchini Cake